By Robert Bellissimo

 This is all played comically, but part of it’s genius is that beneath the comedy is something very dark.
 A vulnerable woman who has been used by men many times and is now being used once again by a man who knows full well what her experiences with men are and who shared with him (when he was Josephine) her pain from being taken advantage of so often.

-When Jerry and Joseph run into the gangsters who after them, they decide to flee.
+When Jerry and Joseph run into the gangsters who are after them, they decide to flee.
 However, Joseph finds himself caring about Sugar and doesn’t want to just take off on her without saying goodbye.
 As Josephine, he has experienced being harassed by men, which has given him a different perspective and has made him see that he has treated women badly.

 He phones her (disguised as the millionaire) and says he has to go away on business for a long time and doesn’t know when he’ll be back.